shocking-rodents/magic-settings/README.md

 ## Dynamic settings

-### Definition of class working with settings source:
+### Definition of class working with settings source

 Example with storing settings in dict `source`: